flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 The project that is being submitted (if open source or source available), should be well-organised, structured and should follow the established conventions of the programming language it uses.
-They must also be distributed in a sensible manner such as through git tags or tarballs hosted on well-known hosts so that it is easy to consume the source from the Flatpak manifest and verify it.
+They must also be distributed in a sensible manner such as through Git tags or tarballs hosted on well-known hosts so that it is easy to consume the source from the Flatpak manifest and verify it.
 Proprietary apps must also be distributed in sensible manner such as through tarballs or some